PonyCui/SVGAPlayer-SVG/README.md

 The SVG file used SMIL technology to display animation.

-Go to https://svga.io/ transform your SVGA file.
+Go to https://svga.io/ enter 『SVG 转换器』 transform your SVGA file.

 ## Previews